ThePhD/ThePhD.github.io/_posts/2019-06-24-Phase 1 Complete.markdown

 excerpt_separator: <!--more-->
 ---

 In an earlier post, I talked about getting into Summer of Code.
 Well, phase 1 of my Summer of Code project is now complete!
-The implementation of Dr. Vincent Reverdy's [P0237 - bit manupulation library](https://wg21.link/p0237) is done alongside some new views / containers, but that doesn't mean there isn't quite a few things left<!--more--> to discuss and a wide variety of additional support that needs to be worked out!
+The implementation of Dr. Vincent Reverdy's [P0237 - bit manipulation library](https://wg21.link/p0237) is done alongside some new views / containers, but that doesn't mean there isn't quite a few things left<!--more--> to discuss and a wide variety of additional support that needs to be worked out!
 But first...